Voultapher/Fast-Code-Competition/async-io/README.md

 * Run loop creating and feeding tasks N times

 ### Shared:
-* N is commandline specified number
+* N is a command-line specified number
 * Task is unknown closure
 * Build and run on Linux